Drug & Alcohol Rehab London

-8. Can I lose my job if I leave to go to rehab?
+2. Can I lose my job if I leave to go to rehab?

 However, if you open up and tell your employer about your addiction and your intention of seeking help, then your boss be much more likely to accommodate your needs.

-9. How can I find the right rehab facility?
+3. How can I find the right rehab facility?

 Some of these factors include the location of rehab, overall social environment, the experience of the staff that they have and cost.
 One of the best ways to find a reputable rehab facility is by asking for referrals.

-10. What is a normal day like in rehab?
+4. What is a normal day like in rehab?

-These recovery process can last for up to 2 weeks.
+This recovery process can last for up to 2 weeks.
 You will also engage in various activities that the rehab centre has prepared.

 Every rehab facility has its own way of doing things.
 It is, therefore, crucial to check to see if the schedule of the rehab centre that you are considering to choose suits your individual needs before you make your final choice.

-11. What kind of results should I expect from a rehab centre?
+5. What kind of results should I expect from a rehab centre?